rundeck-plugins/bolt-puppet-node-executor/README.md

-# OpenSSH Node Execution Plugins
+# Puppet Bolt Node Execution / File Copier Plugins

-This plugin provides a node-executor and file-copier using OpenSSH.
-Use this plugin if you want to access remote servers using ssh/scp commands (as an alternative of the default SSH plugin of rundeck, which is a Java Plugin based on JSCH library).
+This plugin provides a node-executor and file-copier using Puppet Bolt.
+Use this plugin if you want to access remote servers using [Puppet Bolt](https://puppet.com/products/puppet-bolt) command.

-## Dry run mode

-You can configure the plugin to just print the invocation string to the console.
-This can be useful when defining the configuration properties.

 ## Plugin Configuration Properties

-* Private Key or Password Authentication.
+* Prototol: Set protocol of the remote node.
+The options are SSH or WINRM (windows hosts)
-* Password Authentication needs `sshpass` installed on the rundeck server.
+* Password Authentication (using key storage).
-* Both password and private key are taken from the key storage.
-* It accepts custom SSH settings
-* Attributes can be defined at project or node level (eg: ssh-authentication, ssh-password-storage-path, ssh-options, ssh-key-storage-path)
 * Dry run?
 If set true, just print the command invocation that would be used but do not execute the command.
 This is useful to preview.

+## Dry run mode

+You can configure the plugin to just print the invocation string to the console.
+This can be useful when defining the configuration properties.

 ## Configuration

-The plugin can be configured as a default node executor and file copier for a Project.
+The plugin can be configured as a default node executor and file copier on a Project.
 Use the Simple Conguration tab to see the configuration properties.

-Also you can define the configuration at node level, setting the node-executor and file-copier attributes.
+Also you can define the configuration at node level, setting the node-executor and file-copier attributes, for example:

 ```
-<node name="RemoteNode"
+<node name="LinuxNode"
-	   description="Remote SSH Node"
+	   description="Remote Linux SSH Node"
-	   tags="vagrant"
+	   tags="Linux"
+	   node-executor="bolt-executor"
+	   file-copier="bolt-file-copier"
 	   hostname="192.168.0.1"
-	   osArch="Linux"
-	   osFamily="x86_64"
-	   osName="Linux"
-	   osVersion="10.12.6"
-	   username="vagrant"
-	   node-executor="ssh-exec"
-	   file-copier="ssh-copier"
-	   ssh-authentication="password"
-	   ssh-password-storage-path ="keys/node/user.password"
-	   ssh-options="-o ConnectTimeout=5000"/>
+	   osArch="x86_64"
+	   osFamily="Linux"
+	   osName="Centos 7"
+	   username="rundeckuser"
+	   bolt-protocol="ssh"
+	   bolt-password-storage-path ="keys/node/linux.password" />

+<node name="Windows"
+	   description="Remote Windows Node"
+	   tags="Windows"
+	   node-executor="bolt-executor"
+	   file-copier="bolt-file-copier"
+	   hostname="192.168.0.2"
+	   osArch="x86_64"
+	   osFamily="windows"
+	   osName="Microsoft Windows Server 2012 R2 Standard"
+	   username="rundeckuser"
+	   bolt-protocol="winrm"
+	   bolt-password-storage-path ="keys/node/windows.password" />
 ```
-# bold-node-executor